the cooling

 SPONSORS

 This website is part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No 756194).
-It has received contributions from Fondazione CMCC, the ACTION Marie Curie project led by Marinella Davide (grant agreement No 841291) and it is jointly organized by the Department of Economics at Ca’ Foscari University of Venice and THE NEW INSTITUTE Centre for Environmental Humanities.
+It has received contributions from Fondazione CMCC, the ACTION Marie Curie project led by Marinella Davide (grant agreement No 841291), the Italian Institute of Culture of London and was jointly organized by the Department of Economics at Ca’ Foscari University of Venice and THE NEW INSTITUTE Centre for Environmental Humanities.

 The photographic project would not have been possible without Jacopo Crimi, Gaia Squarci, Antonella Mazzone and Kublaiklan.
 The scientific research in this volume was conducted by the ENERGYA project team led by Enrica De Cian.
 We are also grateful to Wilmer Pasut and Lorenza Pistore for their suggestions, and to Cecilia Petrucci and Kiera Jane Bailey for their assistance during their internship.
 With this work we also wish to remember the late Lucy Samvura Motsi and her important contribution to our research and photographic project.